-Victor Previn, Executive Chairman Victor Previn was appointed a Director on 16 July 2001.
+Victor Previn, Executive Chairman

+Victor Previn was appointed a Director on 16 July 2001.
 Victor is a professional engineer and one of the original founders of the Company.
 His career spans more than 35 years in both the ophthalmic laser industry and the wider ophthalmic device sector.
 Mr Previn is also a Director of Havilah Resources Ltd (ASX:HAV) from October 2020.
 Mr Previn held the position of Managing Director from 2003 to 2005.
 In July of 2005, Mr Previn was elected Chairman of the Board of Directors.
-He is also a member of the Audit & Risk Committee, Remuneration Committee and Nomination Committee.
-Mr Previn beneficially holds 9,316,031 shares as at 25 th August, 2022.
-Rahmon Coupe, Independent Director Rahmon Coupe was appointed an Independent Director on 15 May 2013.
-Mr Coupe is Chief Executive Officer and Director of YourAnswer International Pty Limited, a company that develops and markets interactive voice technology solutions for e- commerce and banking.
+He is also a member of the Audit & Risk Committee and the Remuneration & Nominations Committee.

+Mr Previn beneficially holds 9,871,587 shares as at 28th August, 2023.

+Rahmon Coupe, Independent Director

+Rahmon Coupe was appointed an Independent Director on 15 May 2013.
 Mr Coupe has more than 30 years' experience in the areas of corporate management, intellectual property management, contract negotiation, business development and engineering and has worked across a diverse range of industries, including information technology, life sciences and public broadcasting.
 Mr Coupe has held various project and engineering management roles for government research-based organisations, including the Defence Science and Technology Organisation (DSTO).
 Mr Coupe holds an Honours Degree in Electrical and Electronic Engineering from the University of Adelaide.
-He is currently a member of the Remuneration Committee and the Audit & Risk Committee.
-Mr Coupe beneficially holds 914,400 shares as at 25 th August, 2022.
+He is currently a member of the Audit & Risk Committee and the Remuneration & Nominations Committee.

+Mr Coupe beneficially holds 1,192,178 shares as at 28th August, 2023.